 Write down your answers.
 Draw a scene of your vision.
 Talk about it with friends, with family, your therapist.
 Take time to reflect on your why, and really own it!

-When you find yourself in that place, thinking you should take action but you don’t really feel like it, your why will be there, etched deep inside of you, reminding you of your purpose.
+When you find yourself in that place, thinking you should take action but you want everything to be perfect first, your why will be there, etched deep inside of you, reminding you of your purpose.

 I’m actually doing this right now.
 My original blog post for this week was going to require a lot of research.
 I wasn’t feeling it.
 So I said to myself, “Maybe I can come up with a different topic.
 Something that won’t take as long.
 I’ll try that instead.”